The Imprint Programme

 ψFACET ISUBSTRATEρFACET IIPLASTIC CASTψρFACET IIIPLUSHρ²FACET IVWRONG FIRE8FACET VPRISMFIVE FACETSFIVE CONSTANTSONE SHAPE

-The Five Facets
+The First Five · Facets I–V

 I